 Traders: Margin traders borrow funds from platforms to increase their gains.
 Due to high volatility, these borrowers are at a higher risk for the platforms.
 In such situations, platforms rely on margin calls to protect their loans.

 Individuals: Some individuals take out personal loans that they can repay later.
 This use case is quite common in the crypto lending markets.

 Small Businesses: Small businesses can source financing from lenders in this space.
 These businesses may be unable to access funding from traditional lenders.
 In most cases, they may not be able to pass a credit check or may lack a credit history altogether.
 Crypto-backed loans offer a viable option for these small businesses.

-Crypto lending is a viable way for an individual with crypto holdings to earn interest.
+Crypto lending is a good way for someone who already owns crypto to earn interest.
 Crypto traders must select the right platforms to earn enough interest on deposits.

 Although there are risks to lending crypto assets, Yet many platforms ensure that their lenders enjoy top-notch protection.
 These platforms ensure that borrowers provide adequate collateral for their loans.

 Additionally, many of these platforms partner with insurance organizations to protect their users.
 Crypto traders can maximize their earnings by looking at what these platforms offer.
 It also requires choosing a savings account with the best returns.